Hawthorn – Home & Away 2019

 For the Hawks, Jarman Impey, James Worpel and Liam Shiels all played pretty well, Luke Breust tried to set an AFL record for the number of fend-offs he could dish out – the only problem being that he didn’t get the ball enough.
 The decision to drop Mitchell Lewis was perplexing enough, but to not bring in Jarryd Roughead as a marking forward option compounded the problem – a problem borne out by our inability to take a mark inside 50.

-I don’t know what upset me more; that we weren’t playing well to win, or that we were playing well enough to stay irritatingly within touch, without posing any real threat of winning.
+I don’t know what upset me more; that we weren’t playing well enough to win, or that we were playing well enough to stay irritatingly within touch, without posing any real threat of winning.

 Not that anyone is talking about the match.
 In fact barely a mark or goal is making the highlight reel.
 Even Adam Saad’s brilliant interception of a James Frawley handball from which he goaled on the run from 50 isn’t being replayed.
 Instead all the focus is on Ben Stratton’s onfield actions, mainly his pinching of Essendon forward Orazio Fantasia who finished the game with several bruises on his upper arm.
 The football world has become outraged by Stratton’s actions and so fixated on Fantasia’s bruises that people have almost forgotten to argue about the correct way to pronounce his name.